Architecture

 • Retry logic with exponential backoff

-• Attachment processing (screenshots, videos, traces)
+• Attachment reporting (screenshots, videos, traces)

 • Sharding support for parallel execution